LucurisClassic/NPCScan-Alert/README.md

       1. Open up Command Prompt (Start Menu and type 'cmd').
       2. Type (for example): "python3 C:\Users\lucuris\Desktop\NPCscan_Alert\scout.py -Azuregos".
 If you chose an irregular path like in the example you will need to edit the Scout.py file to point to the correct folder.
       3. Do not close Command Prompt as that will kill the process and nothing will happen if a boss spawns.
+  7. Get on your scouter and make sure the boss you are scouting is on your Unitscan list
+      1. /unitscan Azuregos
+  8. Clock in on the scouting schedule.
+  9.

 ### Acceptable Usage